Eric Roy (politician): After parliament

 Roy was appointed a Companion of the Queen's Service Order, for services as a Member of Parliament, in the 2015 New Year Honours.

 On 15 June 2015, it was announced that Roy had been appointed to the board of Landcorp.

 Roy was elected to the Southland Regional Council in 2016.
 He attempted to become chairman and deputy chairman but lost both votes 5–7.

 In September 2018, Roy announced that his cattle were being tested for the cattle disease Mycoplasma bovis.
-In 2018, it was reported that Roy nominated Yikun Zhang, a businessman and political donor with connections to the Communist Party of China, for the New Zealand Order of Merit.
+In 2018, it was reported that Roy nominated Yikun Zhang, a businessman and political donor with connections to the Chinese Communist Party, for the New Zealand Order of Merit.